18 (British Board of Film Classification): Violence, horror, and the 18 certificate

 Extreme graphic violence, and violence that dwells on the infliction of pain and injury, as is frequently depicted in the Saw horror franchise, is restricted to the 18 category.

-In the past, violence was one of the more problematic aspects when passing a film with an 18 certificate, whether it was sexualised or fantasised violence.
+In the past, violence was one of the more problematic aspects when passing a film with an 18 certificate, whether it was sexualised or sadistic violence.
 Horror films were often the culprits for depicting graphic violence and this often resulted in criticism of the examiners.
 Particularly violent scenes must be removed before a certificate is awarded.

 With the advent of home video, films that were cut in the cinemas could be released uncut on video.
 This led to a moral panic concerning "video nasties" as coined by tabloid newspapers.

 The government passed the Video Recordings Act 1984 which meant all videos offered for sale must be assigned a classification agreed upon by an authority designated by the Home Office, which was the BBFC.
 As a result of this, many films previously cut for cinema (such as The Evil Dead and Dawn of the Dead) had to be cut further in order to get a legal release on video.

-In recent times, the BBFC has been more lenient towards fantasised violence, and so former 'video nasties' have since passed uncut.
+In recent times, the BBFC has been more lenient towards sadistic and/or gruesome violence, and so former 'video nasties' have since passed uncut.
 Current concerns include content such as "any detailed portrayal of violent or dangerous acts which is likely to promote the activity", and sexualised violence.

-The BBFC also takes into account whether the scenes are considered to glamorise sexual assault.
+The BBFC also takes into account whether the scenes are considered to glamourise sexual assault.
 In 2002, the board passed Gaspar Noé's Irréversible without any cuts.
 It said that the rape depicted in the film does not contain any explicit sexual images and is not designed to titillate.
 Less than a month later, Takashi Miike's Ichi the Killer had to be cut by three minutes and twenty-five seconds due to sexual violence.
 In this case, the scenes were felt to be potentially glamourising assault.